CloudByteStorages/blog/_posts/2016-08-22-VMware-vSphere-Data-Protection(VDP)-Installation-and-Configuration.md

 # VMware vSphere Data Protection(VDP)

-  VMware vSphere Data Protection is a backup and recovery solution from VMware.
-It is fully integrated with VMware vCenter Server and
+- VMware vSphere Data Protection is a backup and recovery solution from VMware.
-  VMware vSphere Web Client, providing disk-based backup of virtual machines and applications. vSphere Data Protection is based on the industry-leading EMC Avamar deduplication backup and recovery software.
+- Fully integrated with VMware vCenter Server and VMware vSphere Web Client, providing disk-based backup of virtual machines and applications.
+- vSphere Data Protection is based on the industry-leading EMC Avamar deduplication backup and recovery software.

+## Prerequisites for VMware vSphere Data Protection(VDP)

+- Before installing VDP you need to make sure that your VMware Vcenter and the ESX hosts **_NTP servers_** are synced with the same DNS server, which is to be used by the VDP.

 ## Installing VMware vSphere Data Protection(VDP)